 The Turtle Beach Battle Buds are wired-only headphones.

 The Turtle Beach Battle Buds use a standard 1/8" TRRS connection and have a fairly long wire.

-These wired in-ears can be plugged into the controller of a PS4 for both audio and microphone compatibility.
+You can plug these wired in-ears into the controller of a PS4 for both audio and microphone compatibility.
 Depending on your PC, you may need to purchase a Y-splitter.

-These wired in-ears can be plugged into the controller of an Xbox One for both audio and microphone compatibility.
+You can plug these wired in-ears into the controller of an Xbox One for both audio and microphone compatibility.
 Depending on the generation of your controller, though, you may need an additional adapter.